What is a Holistic Sex Therapist?

 About Me

-I’ve been fascinated by sexual integrity, morality, and the complexities of sexuality since my teenage years.
+I’ve been fascinated by sexual integrity, morality, and all the complexities and nuances of sexuality since my teenage years.
 My journey led me to:

-• Study the neuroscience of sex and orgasm
+• Research the neuroscience of sex and orgasm

-• Learn ancient wisdom of Sacred Sex, Karezza, and Tantra
+• Learn the ancient wisdoms of Sacred Sex, Karezza, and Tantra

 In 2014, I wrote “What We Aren’t Told About Sex”